gcv/appengine-magic/README.md

 provided by `appengine-magic.testing`.
 This means that you cannot directly invoke most App Engine API functions from the REPL.

-This limitation will be addressed in the future.
-(In the meanwhile, avoid tight coupling between your application code and App Engine services.)

 ### Incomplete features